yeshua453/website/docs/controls/image.md

 ### `src`

 Image URL.
-This could be an external URL, e.g. `https://picsum.photos/200/200` or internal URL to reference side-loaded assets, e.g. `/my-image.png`.
+This could be an external URL, e.g. `https://picsum.photos/200/200` or internal URL to reference app assets, e.g. `/my-image.png`.

 You can specify `assets_dir` in `flet.app()` call to set the location of assets that should be available to the application. `assets_dir` could be a relative to your `main.py` directory or an absolute path.
 For example, consider the following program structure: